openhwgroup/cv-hpdcache/docs/source/architecture.rst

    }

-The following function is called by the miss hander and the write buffer on the completion of any pending transaction.
+The following function is called by the miss handler and the write buffer on the completion of any pending transaction.
 It allows to update the dependency bits of any matching request (with the same cacheline address) in the RTAB.